jolars/moloch/docs/index.md

 issues, find mistakes in the manual or want to help make the theme even better, please get in touch there.

-Moloch is a fork of the popular Metropolis theme by Matthias Vogelgesang.
-The motivation for the fork was to fix some longstanding bugs in Metropolis and also simplify the codebase to make it easier to maintain and less fragile to changes in the underlying Beamer code.
+Moloch is a fork of the excellent
+[Metropolis theme](https://github.com/matze/mtheme) by Matthias Vogelgesang.
+The motivation for the fork was to fix some longstanding bugs in Metropolis and simplify the codebase to make it easier to maintain and less fragile to changes in the underlying Beamer code.
+Since then, Moloch has grown to include several new features, such as new color themes, as well as additional customization options.

 ## A First Example